aliyazdi75/gallery/README.md

-# gallery
+# Gallery

-A responsive Flutter gallery application for any platform.
+A responsive Flutter gallery application for any platform using micro-service architecture.

 ## Commands